 The ability of ALIC to pay dividends is dependent on business conditions, income, cash requirements and other relevant factors.
 The payment of shareholder dividends by ALIC to AIC without the prior approval of the Illinois Department of Insurance ("IL DOI") is limited to formula amounts based on net income and capital and surplus, determined in conformity with statutory accounting practices, as well as the timing and amount of dividends paid in the preceding twelve months.
-The Company paid dividends of \$103 million in 2015.
-The maximum amount of dividends ALIC will be able to pay without prior IL DOI approval at a given point in time during 2016 is \$287 million, less dividends paid during the preceding twelve months measured at that point in time.
-Additionally, any dividend must be paid out of unassigned surplus excluding unrealized appreciation from investments, which for ALIC totaled \$334 million as of December 31, 2015.
+The Company did not pay any dividends in 2016.
+The maximum amount of dividends ALIC will be able to pay without prior IL DOI approval at a given point in time during 2017 is \$305 million.
+The payment of a dividend in excess of this amount requires 30 days advance written notice to the IL DOI.
+The dividend is deemed approved, unless the IL DOI disapproves it within the 30 day notice period.
+Additionally, any dividend must be paid out of unassigned surplus excluding unrealized appreciation from investments, which for ALIC totaled \$432 million as of December 31, 2016, and cannot result in capital and surplus being less than the minimum amount required by law.

 Under state insurance laws, insurance companies are required to maintain paid up capital of not less than the minimum capital requirement applicable to the types of insurance they are authorized to write.
 Insurance companies are also subject to risk-based capital ("RBC") requirements adopted by state insurance regulators.
 A company's "authorized control level RBC" is calculated using various factors applied to certain financial balances and activity.
 Companies that do not maintain adjusted statutory capital and surplus at a level in excess of the company action level RBC, which is two times authorized control level RBC, are required to take specified actions.
 Company action level RBC is significantly in excess of the minimum capital requirements.
-Total adjusted statutory capital and surplus and authorized control level RBC of ALIC were \$3.26 billion and \$563 million, respectively, as of December 31, 2015.
+Total adjusted statutory capital and surplus and authorized control level RBC of ALIC were \$3.47 billion and \$541 million, respectively, as of December 31, 2016.
 ALIC's insurance subsidiaries are included as a component of ALIC's total statutory capital and surplus.